Mahsa Amini protests: Crackdown

 As of November 2022, the protest movement did not have a centralized leadership.

 On 23 December 2022, Parisa Hafezi, writing in Reuters, described the events as the "worst legitimacy crisis since the 1979 Islamic Revolution [for] Iran's religious leaders".
 The BBC called the protests "the longest running anti-government protests in Iran since the 1979 Islamic revolution.")

-However, as of September 2023, a crackdown is in process.
+However, as of September 2023, a crackdown was in process.

 The list of punishments for women who disobey the dress code keeps intensifying.
 Hefty fines.
 Banking restrictions.
 Business closures.
 Jail time.
 Forced labor.
 Travel bans.
 Being diagnosed as mentally ill.

 In spring 2023, 150 cafés and shops "were reportedly shuttered for failing to enforce the hijab law".

-In mid-July, just before the start of the holy month of Muharram, a spokesman for Iranian law enforcement formally announced that the morality police would return to the streets, after being quietly removed for several months, (widespread internet outages were observed on July 15, the day of their returned to the streets).
+In mid-July, just before the start of the holy month of Muharram, a spokesman for Iranian law enforcement formally announced that the morality police would return to the streets, after being quietly removed for several months (widespread internet outages were observed on 15 July, the day of their returned to the streets).
 Punishment in Tehran for not wearing a head scarf was reportedly washing corpses in a morgue.

 21 September a "Hijab and Chastity Bill" passed Iran's parliament, calling for new punishments on women who go unveiled, including prison terms of up to 10 years and fines of 500m-1bn rials ($11,800-$23,667) for "'those who do not comply … in an organised way or encourage others to do so'".

 Prior to the anniversary of Mahsa Amini's slaying, family members of Mahsa and of people killed protesting her death were arrested or threatened to stay off the street (according to Kurdistan Human Rights Network).
 Amini's father Amjad was reportedly detained by authorities.
 Military helicopters hovered over the Aichi cemetery where she was buried with military personnel and police stationed throughout the area, (according to IranWire).